Key Findings from the American Educator Panels

 Teachers leave the profession because of stress.
 And COVID-19 exacerbated stress levels by forcing teachers to work more hours and navigate unfamiliar remote instruction.
 Stress was cited twice as often as insufficient pay.
 Most former teachers took jobs with less or equal pay, and 3 in 10 without health insurance or retirement benefits.

 Between working longer hours, learning new technologies, and trying to stay connected to their students, the COVID-19 pandemic has put unprecedented demands on teachers.
 What might teacher burnout and low morale mean for schools' abilities to support students effectively?

 Most U.S. schools are providing either fully remote or hybrid instruction as the pandemic continues to limit students' learning.
 Students are less prepared for grade-level work and those from vulnerable populations are most at risk of falling behind.
 Some 80 percent of teachers report burnout.

 Key Findings from the AEP Spring 2020 COVID-19 Surveys

 Before COVID-19, less than half of U.S. public schools had a written plan for dealing with a pandemic.
 And only 38 states had publicly available school health emergency plans.
 How did schools' preparation affect their transitions to remote learning and principals' confidence in student achievement?

 U.S. teachers and principals shifted quickly to support students with distance learning during the early weeks of the coronavirus crisis.
 But unfortunately, the pandemic is likely to make existing inequalities worse.

-In fall 2020, RAND will again survey principals and teachers to understand how schools are supporting students and educators in the face of what will continue to be a challenging set of circumstances, with an additional round of surveys in mid-2021 to assess how the school year has gone and to gauge the ongoing challenges educators are facing.
+There will be an additional round of surveys in mid-2021 to assess how the school year has gone and to gauge the ongoing challenges educators are facing.